-I am an Assistant Professor in the Knowledge Representation and Reasoning group at the Vrije Universiteit Amsterdam.
+I am an Assistant Professor in the Learning and Reasoning group (formerly part of the Knowledge Representation and Reasoning group) at the Vrije Universiteit Amsterdam.
 The subjects covered in my research are related to

 - Knowledge Graph Embedding